 - Turn on your car radio and listen to official recommendations

-- Make sure your vehicle is equipped in time with first aid kit, bottled water, blankets, fire extinguisher and flashlight
+- Make sure your vehicle is equipped in time with a first aid kit, bottled water, blankets, fire extinguisher, and flashlight

 Aall In Limo & Party Bus: Style and Safety go Hand in Hand!

 Aall In Limo & Party Bus staff knows that a great deal of style comes with safety and social responsibility.
 We’re proudly announcing that we’ve just joined the ShakeOut earthquake drill and we want to invite you to register as well.
 You can never be too prepared for a major earthquake.
 We all must practice how to protect ourselves when they happen.
 The aim of the ShakeOut is to help people and organizations do both.